Running a meeting

 ii) Everyone has a different piece of the wisdom;

-iii) Everyone has some of the wisdom - with a responsibility to share same;
+iii) Everyone has some of the wisdom - with a responsibility to share same; - Willingness of members to "live with" a particular decision at a particular time.

 "My Spirit will be with you always To each the Lord gives a piece of wisdom; To no-one does He give all the wisdom of God; We all get different pieces."